radrow/ddtrace/EVALUATION.md

 `cast` callbacks.
 Timeouts, deferred responses (`no_reply`) and pooled calls through `reqids` are not covered by the prototype.

-Below is an example of how `ddmon` is applied to a simple distributed system.
+Below is an example of how DDMon is applied to a simple distributed system.
 We provide it not just for its sole evaluation, but also as a simple reference for custom experiments, which we encourage.